bfansports/CloudProcessingEngine-Decider/README.md

 Each plan defines a series of steps.
 Each step can be handled by a type of activity.
 Activities are piece of code that listen on a particular queue (Activity TaskList) for incoming job to do.

-The Decider reads your plan and based on the SWF that comes in (workflow start, activity completed, etc) will perform the proper step:
+The Decider reads your plan and based on the SWF decision task (event) that comes in (workflow start, activity completed, etc) will perform the proper step:
+   - Start a workflow
    - Initiate an activity
    - End the workflow